katja-cmd/katja-cmd.github.io/cmdline_course.md

 ### The course syllabus

 **Week 1: Introduction to Command-Line Linux**

+Main topics:
 * How to install and use Windos subsystem for Windows
 * Using command-line basic commands
 * Using text editors in command line (Nano)
 * File formats (pdf, doc, jpeg, png, mp4)

+First weeks main thing is to get the command line up and running regardless of what OS they are using.
+I am a Windows user, so I am using Linux subsystem for Linux.
+After completing that the next task is to learn how to navigate in command line environment: creating and deleting files and folders, moving between folders, how to open a file to read (Nano).

 _New commands I learned this week:_